woa-a52s/Samsung-A52s-5G-Guides/Install/FFU-Guide/FlashingFFU.md

 If not already done, please first proceed with the [Flashing TWRP and UEFI](../Flash-UEFI-TWRP.md) guide for Galaxy A52s 5G.
 Come back once you're done.
 Keep in mind that you need to have matching UEFI image and Windows drivers from the same release version.

+## Backing up Important Partitions

+It is strongly recommended to [backup important partitions](../BackingUpImportantPartitions.md) that are unique to each device before proceeding with the guide.

+Please follow the provided guide, then come back once you're done.

 ## Acquiring all files